Forms and Deadlines

 LIMITED.
 Registered voters may update their registration information ONLINE, but cannot register to vote.

-Contact your state representatives and ask them to create online voter registration for all Mississippi voters.
+Ask your state representatives to pass legislation which will create online voter registration for all Mississippi voters.

-NO. Contact your state representatives and ask them to allow all Mississippi voters to register to vote at their polling place on Election Day.
+Ask your state representatives to pass legislation which will allow voters to register at their polling place on Election Day.